billng/sing-box-config/README.md

 # sing-box-config
-This is a cofig file for sing-box created by Bill Ng.
+This is a configuration file for sing-box created by Bill Ng.